celiasty917/NoteKeeper/README.md

 - Display Notes
 - Edit Notes
 - New Notes
+- Share Notes
-The courses listed are fixed in DataManager.java file which are not editable.
+The courses listed are hard-coded in DataManager.java file which are not editable.